Aldiyar010/WRO-FE-2025-2Fast2Forward-team/README.md

 - Thus, the EV3 lithium-ion battery is a more efficient, lighter, and cost-effective power source for serious robot projects.
 ![Akkum](https://github.com/user-attachments/assets/00a34278-78ce-4b32-a8b1-bfac66677113)

+### Here you can find all electric schemes of engineering parts: https://github.com/Aldiyar010/WRO-FE-2025-2Fast2Forward-team/tree/main/Schemes-folder

 ### Sensor System

 - **Color sensor** – detects path direction (orange/blue)